Lucifier129/pull-element/README.md

 Enable drag effect, the default value is `fasle`

-The default behavior of pulling element is only one axis, and the other axis will be seted to zero.
+The default behavior of pulling element is only in one axis, and translate-value of the other axis will be setted to zero.

 If this option is `true`, the `target` will translate in both x-axis and y-axis.